 If you are considering moving into freelancing, make sure you’re well prepared.
 Finish your portfolio first as a priority so you have something impressive to show clients.
 Make sure you get contracts in order and work out the services and pricing you will offer.
 Try and have at least six months’ living expenses if you’re the sole earner, and be prepared to work long hours at the start to make yourself successful.

-What approach did you or would you take for freelancing?
-Let us know in the comments!
+What approach did you (or would you) take to get into freelancing?
+Let me know in the comments!